Student Housing & Residential Life - Community Standards

 ● YOU HAVE THE RIGHT to privacy and to the fair use of your room, both in terms of space and time, and the right to be free of unwanted guests in your room.

 ● YOU HAVE THE RESPONSIBILITY to let your roommate know of your wishes and preference for hours of sleep, study, and visitation, and to work through any difference you may have in a peaceful manner.
-You also have a responsibility to make sure your guests do not violate your roommate's rights or interfere with his/her use of your living space.
+You also have a responsibility to make sure your guests do not violate your roommate's rights or interfere with their use of your living space.

 ● YOU HAVE THE RIGHT to confront another person's behavior when it infringes on your rights.